Parrot intelligence – proofs with videos

 Video: “Der grosse Haustiertest - live” (Germany, SAT1; May 5th, 2005)

-The parrot recognizes shapes.
+The parrot recognizes geometric shapes.

-All forms have the same grey colour.
+All shapes have the same grey colour.

 The video shows how the greenwing macaw Ruby places correctly 8 different parts of a puzzle (and corrects also a proper error).